Trundle/andy.hammerhartes.de/content/formalizing-systems.rst

 Closing words
 =============

-I hope that I could demonstrate that TLA+ is a useful tool worth adding to your toolbox.
+I hope that I was able to demonstrate that TLA+ is a useful tool worth adding to your toolbox.
 One of its downsides, that it doesn't verify real code, is also one of its upsides: one can verify designs before even writing any code.
 Give it a try!

+Thanks to Florian Mayer for reviewing a draft of this post.
+All mistakes are, of course, my own.